mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/introducing_complete_toolchain/index.md

     With these settings, when prettier formats JavaScript for you it will use single quotes for all your quoted values, and it won't use trailing commas (a newer feature of ECMAScript that will cause errors in older browsers).
 You can find more about [configuring Prettier](https://prettier.io/docs/en/configuration.html) in its documentation.

-3. Next up, we’ll configure eslint — create another file in the root of your `will-it-miss` directory called `.eslintrc.json`, and give it the following contents:
+3. Next up, we'll configure eslint — create another file in the root of your `will-it-miss` directory called `.eslintrc.json`, and give it the following contents:

     ```json
     {